zxt5/zxt5.github.io/home.md

 # About

 I am currently a last-year undergraduate in Software Engineering at [Beihang University](https://ev.buaa.edu.cn/).
 I will join David R. Cheriton School of Computer Science at [the University of Waterloo](https://cs.uwaterloo.ca/) as a MMath student this fall.
 My advisor is Prof. [Chengnian Sun](https://chengniansun.bitbucket.io/public/).
+I am interested in programming languages and software development.

 # Education

-- B.Eng. in Software Engineering, Beihang University, Sep 2018 ~ Jul 2023
+- B.Eng. in Software Engineering, Beihang University, ***Sep 2018 ~ Jul 2023***
-- MMath in Computer Science, University of Waterloo, Sep 2023 ~
+- MMath in Computer Science, University of Waterloo, ***Sep 2023 ~***